-The proposal should be at such a stage that the thesis supervisors have had a chance to have full input.
-The purpose of the review by the department is to provide input over and above that possible by the supervisors to maximize the chance that the final dissertation will be acceptable to external reviewers.
+The proposal should be at such a stage that the supervisory committee members have had a chance to have full input.
+The purpose of the review by the department is to provide input over and above that possible by the supervisory committee to maximize the chance that the final dissertation will be acceptable to external reviewers.